Map showing the data connection between Redmond and Northern Scotland

 Post-Quantum Crypto Tunnel to the Underwater Datacenter

-Project Natick is a full-scale, fully operational datacenter module, installed underwater in the North Sea, off the Scottish coast.
-Powered by renewable energy, Project Natick is a test of the feasibility of underwater datacenters.
-We’ve taken some of the traffic traveling between the and Microsoft Research headquarters in Redmond, Washington, USA, and secured that traffic with an encrypted network tunnel protected with post-quantum cryptography.
+Project Natick was a full-scale, fully operational datacenter module, installed underwater in the North Sea, off the Scottish coast.
+Powered by renewable energy, Project Natick was a test of the feasibility of underwater datacenters.
+In 2019, we took some of the traffic traveling between the Natick underwater datacenter and the Microsoft Research headquarters in Redmond, Washington, USA, and secured that traffic with an encrypted network tunnel protected with post-quantum cryptography.

 Background